sh1boot/sh1boot.github.io/drafts/ciscv.md

 Instruction pairs only allow control flow changes in the second opcode.
 Branch targets are always 32-bit aligned.

+## Decoding

+In its most primitive form the supposition is than an instruction decoder would decode the first instruction normally (with the caveat that the destination register is not in the usual location), while also preparing another normal-looking 32-bit instruction word to evaluate on the next cycle.

+If an exception occurs inside a packet then enough state must be preserved that execution can resume from the second instruction in the packet if needed, but otherwise there's no jumping into the middle of a packet and that process doesn't need to be efficient.

+Alternatively, a multi-issue implementation could ingest the packet as a single instruction and split it into uops at a more convenient stage in the pipeline.
+Or implement it as a single, fused instruction when possible.

 ## The process